fsyakz/fsyakz/README.md

 <h2 align="center"><u>About Me</u></h2>
 Call me <b>Fasya</b>, I am a <b>Fullstack Developer</b> with 2 years of experience in coding.
-At 18 years old, I specialize in developing <b>websites and applications</b> and I am passionate about continuously learning and growing in the world of technology.
+At 18 years old, I specialize in developing <b>websites and applications</b> and I am passionate

 <h2 align="center"><u>Skills</u></h2>
 <p style="display: inline-block;" align="center">